Jacobbrewer1/zebra-demo-app/README.md

   device does not have the `EMDK` app installed.
 The `EMDK` app is required for barcode scanning.
 The app can be downloaded from the [Zebra support site](https://www.zebra.com/us/en/support-downloads/software/developer-tools/emdk-for-android.html).
-* If the app crashes with an error message indicating that the `EMDK` service is not available, it is possible that the `EMDK` app is installed but has not been enabled.
-The `EMDK` app must be enabled before it can be used.
-To enable the `EMDK` app, go to `Settings -> Apps -> EMDK Service -> Enable`.
-* If the app crashes with an error message indicating that the `EMDK` service is not available, it is possible that the `EMDK` app is installed but has not been enabled.
-The `EMDK` app must be enabled before it can be used.
-To enable the `EMDK` app, go to `Settings -> Apps -> EMDK Service -> Enable`.
-* If the app crashes with an error message indicating that the `EMDK` service is not available, it is possible that the `EMDK` app is installed but has not been enabled.
-The `EMDK` app must be enabled before it can be used.
-To enable the `EMDK` app, go to `Settings -> Apps -> EMDK Service -> Enable`.
-* If the app crashes with an error message indicating that the `EMDK` service is not available, it is possible that the `EMDK` app is installed but has not been enabled.
-The `EMDK` app must be enabled before it can be used.
-To enable the `EMDK` app, go to `Settings -> Apps -> EMDK Service -> Enable`.

 ## Debugging the app